 As you internalize this framework, it will serve as a lens to view your attitudes and behaviors through, one that should make it easier to see when you’re straying too far into Zombie territory (and help you extricate yourself back to the land of the living).

 The farther you can shift away from the realm of the undead (the shallow end of life), the better off you’ll be.

 So, then, what does it mean to be a Seeker?

 Zombies seek comfort, safety, acceptance, distraction, escape, and relief.

 And even though Seekers sometime chase those things (it’s only human), what drives them is different.

 The Seeker’s quest is for growth and expansion.

+Earlier we noted that the Seeker loathes mediocrity and can’t stand the status quo.
 That’s why you’re always gathering more knowledge, frameworks, mental models, systems, apps, practices, and tools to increase your productivity and performance.

 You want to know more, do more, and become more.

 This way of life has served you well, helping you get where you are today.